mjaun/drawio-seqgen/README.md

 ### Title

 ```
-title My Diagram Title
+title "My Diagram Title"
 ```

 If a title statement is present, the resulting diagram will be framed by a title frame.
 The title statement is optional.

-The size of the UML box containing the title can be changed using the following statements:

 ```
-title width 200
-title height 60
+title "My Super Long Diagram\nTitle With Multiple Lines" width 200 height 60
 ```

+The size of the UML box containing the title can be customized.

 ### Participants